rtbentley/superlists/deploy_tools/provisioning_notes.md

 * See gunicorn-upstart.template.conf
 * Again replace site name with the appropriate name

+## Gunicorn

-[Somewhere in here we are missing the actual installation of Gunicorn, which is done with pip in the virtualenv.]
+Somewhere in here we are missing the actual installation of Gunicorn, which is done with pip in the virtualenv.
+For now gunicorn.conf is going in the SITENAME directory (see below).
+That is probably not the right place for it.

 ## Folder structure: